Great Neck, New York: Pre-colonization and colonization

 Around this time, the boundaries of Madnan's Neck and Hempstead grew increasingly apart.
 As the population of Madnan's Neck grew, independence from Hempstead became increasingly realistic.
 In 1672, Robert Jackson, a well-known man in the community of Madnan's Neck, beat out Simon Seryon in the election for constable of Hempstead by a count of 39 to 31.
 However, Seryon was still declared the victor, due to governmental corruption and back door bribery.
 Incensed by the fixed election and obviously staged result, residents of Madnan's Neck petitioned the governor for separation, but their request was denied.
 Finally, on June 9, 1687, the order went out from the government of the New Netherland that Madnan's Neck be "separate, hereafter from Hempstead".
 The town was then given its own marshal, and its own constable.
 The first constable of Madnan's Neck was a man named Edward Hare, who helped aid in the movement for Madnan's Neck's independence.
-Over time Madnan's Neck grew increasingly politically independent over time.
+Over time, Madnan's Neck grew increasingly politically independent.
 Throughout the next few years, Madnan's Neck depended even less on Hempstead.
 Few communities of Madnan's Neck's size had their own highway, grist mill, minister, constable, and marshal, yet Madnan's Neck, emerged from Hempstead as a fully functioning town.